Subchapter G. SIMPLIFIED PROGRAM FOR SMALL

 § 245.605.
 Applicability.

-Existing tanks that become regulated due to the addition of new regulated substances as defined in § 245.1 ((relating to definitions) (See ‘‘regulated substance’’ (i)(C)(I) and (II)) are subject to the requirements of this chapter and shall be registered with the Department by January 9, 2008.
-In addition, these tanks are temporarily excluded from the following technical requirements:
+Existing aboveground storage tanks that become regulated due to the addition of new regulated substances as defined in § 245.1 ((relating to definitions) (see subparagraph (iii)(A) and (B))) are subject to the requirements in this chapter and shall be registered with the Department.

 Source